kristinriebe/uws-validator/README.md

 You need to replace the `your_`-variables with your own values.
 For UWS services without authentication, you can omit the username and password keywords or set them to an empty string "", otherwise please provide the credentials of a user who can access the job list and create new jobs for testing.

-Provide one or more <feature_file>'s on the command line to run the validator only for these features.
+Provide one or more `<feature_file>`'s on the command line to run the validator only for these features.
 This is recommended, if you want to run only a subset of the tests.

 If you want full testing, you also need to specify the parameters for a number of jobs:
-    * "veryshort" job: running < 1 sec., e.g. a simple select of 10 lines from a table
+    * `"veryshort"` job: running < 1 sec., e.g. a simple select of 10 lines from a table, used for quickly checking if creating and starting a job works, can also take longer but will then slow down the whole testing process
-    * short job: running for a few seconds (~10)
+    * `"short"` job: running for a few seconds (~10, < 30 seconds), for checking the WAIT-blokcing behaviour
-    * long job: running at least 1 minute
+    * `"long"` job: running at least 30 seconds, only used for a few scenarios; can be ignored when excluding the scenarios tagged with "longjob", i.e. use `--tags=-longjob`
-    * error job: a job that will return with an error
+    * `"error"` job: a job that will return with an error

 These are defined on the command line like this:

-    behave [...] -D job_parameters={"short": {"query": "SELECT * FROM MDR1.Redshifts", "queue": "short"}
+    behave [...] -D job_parameters={"veryshort": {"query": "SELECT * FROM MDR1.Redshifts", "queue": "short"} ...

-You can also setup a `behave.ini` file that includes all the settings, e.g. like this:
+You can also setup a `behave.ini` file that includes all the settings, for example:

 ```
 [behave]